krullmizter/dog-breed-id-fastai/README.md

 ## Technical Specifications
 Begin by downloading or cloning the public repo [GitHub](https://github.com/krullmizter/dog-breed-id-fastai).

 The GitHub repo contains an already created trained model directory, and two dog breed images.
-These are not needed during the training or testing, but they've been kept in the public repo to ease the development for myself, and when it came to the evaluation of my bachelor thesis, for which this notebook is a part of.
+The existing directory and images are not needed during the training or testing, but they've been kept in the public repo to ease the development for myself, and when it came to the evaluation of my bachelor thesis, for which this notebook is a part of.
 You can either delete both the images, and the training folder when you start of on you own, or keep them as they are.

-**Remember to at least delete the `trained_model_stats.json` file before you begin to log your own stats, otherwise my personal training stats will be apart of your training stats file!**
+**Remember to at least delete the `trained_model_stats.json` file in the training directory before you begin to log your own stats, otherwise my personal training stats will be apart of your training stats file!**

 ### Setup
 In the chapter **Settings, Variables & Paths** there are several changeable variables that controls if certain cells will run or not.
 Go over them with care before doing any training or testing.